0lsen/olmath/README.md

 )_
 - Do the calculations deemed necessary.
 _(
-As mentioned doing certain things should be avoided.
+As mentioned, doing certain things should be avoided.
 So they aren't implemented in the first place.
 )_

 ###### Numeric Algorithms: